 Yes, 128GB on the newest iPhone is enough for a general user.
 But since photos and videos take up a lot of space, you might need to consider a higher storage model (such as 256GB, or even 512GB) if you’re a professional content creator.

 Hi, I’m Devansh.
 My current iPhone 13 is my first-ever iPhone.
 I wanted to avoid the ominous ‘Storage Almost Full’ notification.
 After doing much research, I decided to go for the 128GB model and haven’t looked back since.

 In this article, I’ll help you decide if 128GB is enough for your iPhone based on your requirements or if you need to go higher than that.
 I’ll also answer some common questions.

 If you’re planning on buying a new iPhone but aren’t entirely sure if 128GB might be enough for you, keep reading!

 Is 128GB Sufficient for You?

 As you might know, Apple continuously increases the storage available in each base model.
 They’ve already stopped with 16GB and 32GB options.
 With the iPhone 13, they discontinued the 64GB option available in the iPhone 12.
-Now, with the iPhone 14, 128GB is the base model available.
+Now, with the iPhone 14 and iPhone 15, 128GB is the base model available.